 Amazfit T-Rex Pro: The best rugged Amazfit smartwatch

 The Amazfit T-Rex Pro keeps the smartwatch experience simple.
 This isn’t really a flaw, either.
 It’s an outdoor-focused GPS watch at heart cocooned in a resistant outer shell.
 It may not be visually appealing to those who crave more subtlety, but it’ll likely survive a weekend away camping better than most.
-It also features a long 18-day battery life — a must for those who aren’t near a reliable power source.
+It also features a long 18-day battery life — a must for those not near a reliable power source.

 Where it does fail is its temperamental GPS, its relatively cheap feel, and the common problem of no third-party apps.
 If none of that troubles you, and you’re seeking a solid outdoor smartwatch, you can’t really go wrong with the T-Rex Pro.